 However, stainless steel does have some downsides.
 For example, a strike to the propeller could cause the shafts to bend as well as cause major damage to the gearbox and the motor.
-Stainless steel is also far denser, which means the propeller weight will increase, and it will require more torque to rotate.

 Another option for creating a propeller is aluminium.
 This metal has a far lower density, which means that the props will be much lighter and will require less torque in order to rotate them.
 Aluminium is also a very low-cost solution, which can make it attractive for those who might be on a budget and cannot afford the higher costs typically associated with stainless steel.

 However, although they might be lightweight, aluminium props do have a lower yield and tensile strength, which can make them more prone to becoming bent or damaged compared to NIBRAL and stainless steel.
 Aluminium is also far more likely to corrode over time due to the softer surface being more susceptible to cavitation, silt and sand.
 Powder coating aluminium can help to overcome some of these issues and allows them to be used on outboard motors.

 Although the bronze age might have been thousands of years ago, the material is still one of the most versatile and effective metals available today.
 When using it to create propellers, it provides exceptional strength and durability, while its low weight means it requires less torque to propel through the water.